 At a restaurant there is always some form of daily special.
 If you would like more information about these specials, you can ask:

 For the wine lovers out there, the following sentence might be helpful:

 When you have taken a thorough look at the menu and have decided what you would like, you can ask to order by saying the following:

 When ordering food, you can keep it simple by asking the waiter/waitress:

 (I would like (food option).)

-In case you want to use a more advanced sentence, you could say the following:
+If you want to use a more advanced sentence, you can say the following:

 Ich nehme (food option) als Vorspeise.

 (I will take (food option) as a starter.)